History of the United States Military Academy: Revolutionary War and founding

 The harsh winter of 1777–1778 froze the Hudson River, allowing elements of the Connecticut militia under the command of General Samuel Holden Parsons to march westward across the river.
 They first occupied West Point on 27 January 1778, making it the longest continually occupied post in the United States.
+At George Washingtons request, it was Friedrich Wilhelm von Steuben, who created a blueprint for the future of the U.S. Military, including the establishment, framework, and curriculum for America's service academies, starting with West Point.
 George Washington considered West Point to be the most important military position in America, stationing his headquarters there in the summer and fall of 1779.
 After his victory over the British Army at the Battle of Yorktown, Washington kept the Continental Army garrisoned nearby at New Windsor at the New Windsor Cantonment until the official end of the war.
 The original owner of the land at West Point was a General Stephen Moore of North Carolina.
 The Continental Army occupied his land for twelve years until Secretary of the Treasury Alexander Hamilton authorized the purchase of the land for $11,085 in 1790.